 Private student loans, on the other hand, are funded by providers like banks, credit unions and online lenders, which charge a range of interest rates based on your credit worthiness.

-Students typically turn to these lenders after they’ve reached their borrowing limit with federal loans, covering the gap between what they need for school and any federal student aid they receive, including grants, loans and work-study pay.
+Students typically turn to these lenders after they’ve reached their borrowing limit with federal loans, covering the gap between what they need for school and any federal student aid they receive.

 - Higher borrowing limit.
 Unlike most federal student loans, private student loans may cover to the total Cost of Attendance (COA) minus any awarded financial aid.